abbeycode/UnzipKit/README.md

 Using either method above, you can call `[progress cancel]` to stop the operation in progress.
 It will cause the operation to fail, returning `nil` or `NO` (depending on the return type, and give an error with error code `UZKErrorCodeUserCancelled`.

+Note: Cancellation is only supported on extraction methods, not write methods.

 # Documentation